AlanLoveCod1ng/AlanLoveCod1ng/README.md

 UW-Madison Graduate.

-Working for Amazon Web Service.
+Working at Amazon Web Service.

 <!---
 AlanLoveCod1ng/AlanLoveCod1ng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.